The Agricultural Extension Service and Henry County Livestock Association have compiled this hay and grain referral to assist local farmers.

 It was too bad for Julius Caesar that he lived and died centuries before William Shakespeare.
 The bard used the line “Beware the Ides of March” in his famous play on said Caesar’s life and death.

-- PARIS TN: Paris woman indicted in marijuana conspiracy case
+- PARIS TN: Save-A-Lot in Paris to close in March